 \subsection{Analyzing Shared Account Governance}

-After excluding proposers who rely on external builders, we subsequently exclude proposers for which we have evidence of participation in a shared governance structure.
-Building on our rationale for altruism in \Cref{sec:on_alt_gov}, classifier \Circled{\RNum{2}} differentiates proposers based on their governance structures and clusters all proposers within the same governance structure.
-If a cluster contains at least one non-altruistic proposer, all proposers in this cluster are excluded. \paragraph{Method \textup{\Circled{\RNum{2}}}:} To capture proposer dependencies, we clustered proposers based on the \textit{coinbase address} recorded in their proposed blocks.
-This procedure establishes a mapping from \textit{coinbase addresses} to the set of proposers publishing blocks with the same reward recipient.
-We consider the probability that a proposer specifies a randomly chosen \emph{coinbase address} as negligible.
-We proceed methodically as follows: Consider two proposers, $P_A$ and $P_B$, who publish blocks $B^{P_A}$ and $B^{P_B}$, specifying the same \textit{coinbase address}.
+After excluding proposers who clearly rely on external builders, we next exclude proposers for whom we find evidence of participation in a shared governance structure.
+Building on our rationale in \Cref{sec:on_alt_gov}, Classifier \Circled{\RNum{2}} groups proposers by governance structure and treats them as belonging to the same behavioral unit.
+If a cluster contains at least one non-altruistic proposer, all proposers in this cluster are excluded.

+\textsc{Method \textup{\Circled{\RNum{2}}}:} We cluster proposers by the \emph{coinbase address} recorded in their proposed blocks; a similar approach, with a different research focus, was taken by Grandjean et al.~\cite{grandjean_participation}.
+This yields a mapping from \emph{coinbase addresses} to the set of proposers publishing blocks with the same transaction tip recipient.
+We consider the probability that a proposer would send its rewards to a \emph{coinbase address} without direct access or an explicit agreement with its managing party as negligible, justifying the use of the address as a cluster identifier.

+The clustering proceeds as follows.
+Consider two proposers $P_A$ and $P_B$ that publish blocks with the same \emph{coinbase address}.